sottlmarek/DevSecOps/README.md

 ## Pre-commit time tools

 In this section you can find lifecycle helpers, precommit hook tools and threat modeling tools.
-Threat modeling tools are specific category by themselves allowing you simulate and discover potential gaps before you start to develop the software or during the process.
+Threat modeling tools are specific category by themselves allowing you to simulate and discover potential gaps before you start to develop the software or during the process.

-Modern DevSecOps tools allow to use Threat modeling as code or generation of threat models based on the existing code annotations.
+Modern DevSecOps tools allow using Threat modeling as code or generation of threat models based on the existing code annotations.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |